Thanks to Len for suggesting our Baby Name of the Day.

-In myth, Oscar is the son of the fairy Niamh and the warrior-poet Oisin.
+In Irish mythology, Oscar is the son of the fairy Niamh and the warrior-poet Oisin.
 This makes him the grandson of Finn MacCool.
 He’s a warrior, and a noble figure, too.

 Two theories explain the name’s origins: